 EXPECTING A BABY?

 Since 1988, there have been more than 35,000 cord blood transplants worldwide.
 Far from science-fiction, cord blood is currently used to treat over 80 diseases including sickle cell anemia, lymphoma and leukemia.
 In the emerging field of regenerative medicine there is great promise in treating things like autism, diabetes, hearing loss, stroke, brain injury and more.

-Find the best public donation program or family bank for your family, explore our interactive map.
+Find the best public donation program or private cord blood bank for your family, explore our interactive map.

-Find out the facts on family banking and donation in our new educational STCF DVD featuring Kimberly Romo.
+Find out the facts on family cord blood banking and donation in our new educational STCF DVD featuring Kimberly Romo.
 As seen in top OB/GYN offices nationwide.